socketio/socket.io-website/source/_posts/20150120-native-socket-io-and-android.md

 - Notifies when each user joins or leaves.
 - Notifies when an user start typing a message.

 Socket.IO provides an event-oriented API that works across all networks, devices and browsers.
-Its incredibly robust (works even behind corporate proxies!) and highly performant, which is very suitable for multiplayer games or realtime communication.
+It's incredibly robust (works even behind corporate proxies!) and highly performant, which is very suitable for multiplayer games or realtime communication.

 ## Installing the Dependencies